Ayline1695/Ayline1695/README.md

 -->
 ## About me

-I am 30 years, I am a Full Stack Developer with background in Databases, Marketing and Emailing, and notions of Design<br/>
+I am 30 years, I am a Android Developer with background in Web, Databases, Marketing and Emailing, and notions of Design<br/>
-I'm looking for new challenges for continue learning and develop my skills

-## Knowledges
+# Knowledges #

 ## Application Development
 <p>